mthiebaux/JSNtemplate/README.md

 ## Installation

-For Vanilla and Module, these will run right out of the box with node.js:
+For Vanilla, server.js will run right out of the box with node.js:

 ```
 > node server.js